 Prior to CenterPoint Energy's distribution of its ownership in RRI to its shareholders, CERC had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
 When the companies separated, RRI agreed to secure CERC against obligations under the guaranties RRI had been unable to extinguish by the time of separation.
 Pursuant to such agreement, as amended in December 2007, RRI has agreed to provide to CERC cash or letters of credit as security against CERC's obligations under its remaining guaranties for demand charges under certain gas transportation agreements if and to the extent changes in market conditions expose CERC to a risk of loss on those guaranties.
-The present value of the demand charges under these transportation contracts, which will be effective until 2018, w as approximately \$91 million as of March 31, 2010.
-As of March 31, 2010, RRI was not required to provide security to CERC.
-If RRI should fail to perform the contractual obligations, CERC could have to honor its guarantee and, in such event, collateral provide as security may be insufficient to satisfy CERC's obligations.
+The present value of the demand charges under these transportation contracts, which will be in effect until 2018, w as approximately \$86 million as of September 30, 2010.
+CERC believes that market conditions currently may require posting of security under the agreement, and the parties are in discussions as to required security.
+If RRI should fail to perform the contractual obligations, CERC could have to honor its guarantee and, in such event, collateral provided as security may be insufficient to satisfy CERC's obligations.